Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Introduction

-With this ingredients at hand, we calculate the DM interaction rate accounting for the one-loop resummed propagators, including the mediator and DM in-vacuum masses beyond the HTL approximation and we integrate it over time to obtain the DM relic density.
-We then compare such results with the DM abundances obtained using the conventional Boltzmann equation approach, accounting for decays with in-vacuum masses only, by including thermal masses, and by further including scattering processes with thermal mass regulated propagators.
-Finally, we confront the same calculation when performed with HTL propagators as well as with their tree-level (large momentum) limit.
-To summarize our results, we find that the accuracy of each method strongly depends on the mass splitting of the two vacuum mass scales involved.
+With the DM production rate estimated as above, the resulting DM relic density can be obtained by integrating over time.
+In our work we compare our results with the DM abundances obtained with the following prescriptions: \begin{enumerate} \item Using the conventional Boltzmann equation approach and accounting only for decays, neglecting thermal corrections to the masses. \item As before but including thermal masses. \item Using Boltzmann equations accounting for decays and scatterings and incorporating thermal masses. \item Using the CTP formalism with tree-level-like, simplified HTL propagators. \item Employing the CTP formalism with full HTL resummed propagators. \end{enumerate} To summarize our results, we find that the accuracy of each method strongly depends on the mass splitting of the two vacuum mass scales involved.
 More specifically: \begin{itemize} \item The relic density obtained from a Boltzmann approach considering only decay contributions fails to accurately describe the DM production.
 Especially for small mass splittings, the relic density can be underestimated by up to $100\%$ with respect to the CTP result with one-loop resummed propagators.
 Remarkably, the inclusion of thermal masses worsens the accuracy of the result when \emph{only} decays are considered.

 \item Adding DM production from scatterings with propagators regulated by thermal masses can accidentally cancel the overestimated production from decays, deviating from $-10\%$ to $+30\%$ when increasing the mass splitting.
 The discrepancies can be cut in half when considering the appropriate equilibrium distribution functions instead of Boltzmann statistics, which soften DM production because of the Pauli blocking associated with the accompanying final state fermion.
 The accuracy of this method only mildly depends on the effective gauge coupling of the parent particle.